TextMineX: Data, Evaluation Framework and Ontology-guided LLM Pipeline for Humanitarian Mine Action: Ethical Considerations

 \section{Ethical Considerations}

 Humanitarian demining is a high importance decision making domain where incorrect or hallucinated triples can misinform planning and lead to wasted time and resources.
-To address this, TextMine combines reference based validation with a bias aware LLM as Judge framework and publishes all prompts and decoding settings for full transparency.
-We also engage CMAC and ICRC landmine clearance experts throughout development to review and validate outputs.
-TextMine is not used to locate mines, as safety remains governed by established GICHD standards\footnote{GICHD Mine Action Standards, \url{https://www.gichd.org/our-response/mine-action-standards/}}, and instead supports expert analysis and planning.
+To address this, TextMineX combines reference based validation with a bias aware LLM as Judge framework and publishes all prompts and decoding settings for full transparency.
+We also engage landmine clearance experts throughout development to review and validate outputs.
+TextMineX is not used to locate mines, as safety remains governed by established GICHD standards\footnote{GICHD Mine Action Standards, \url{https://www.gichd.org/our-response/mine-action-standards/}}, and instead supports expert analysis and planning.
 By documenting our methods and keeping an expert in the loop, we aim to minimize misinformation and ensure responsible AI deployment in demining operations.

 The dataset used in this study consists of publicly available or institutionally provided humanitarian demining reports.
 These reports were reviewed to ensure they do not contain personally identifiable information (PII) or offensive content.
-Where necessary, documents were anonymized or filtered to remove sensitive information.
 Our usage of the data adheres to privacy standards and is strictly confined to research contexts.

 All datasets used in this study were accessed under conditions permitting research use.
 The curated demining report dataset we constructed is intended solely for academic and research purposes and complies with the original access and licensing conditions.
-The ontology and pipeline components developed in TextMine are likewise designed for research and evaluation within humanitarian domains.
+The ontology and pipeline components developed in TextMineX are likewise designed for research and evaluation within humanitarian domains.
 We do not support or promote deployment of these artifacts in operational or commercial contexts without further validation and ethical review.